imarcaos/Curso-Desenvolvimento-Web/README.md

    - C427 - Final considerations of the module

 - Section 13 - PHP 8 Nível Avançado
-   - A428 - Indtrodução ao Módulo
+   - A428 - Introdução ao Módulo
    - A429 - As Frameworks de PHP
    - A430 - A aplicação que vamos criar
    - A431 - O que é Composer e como vamos instalar